Trump Administration Moves Closer To Allowing Oil Drilling In Arctic Refuge

 The coastal plain represents about 8% of the Arctic National Wildlife Refuge's 19.3 million acres.
 It's a place where caribou give birth and polar bears make their dens.
 Environmental groups call it the biological heart of a priceless ecosystem.

 Once drilling rights are sold, it will be harder for a future president to reverse course.
-But Manual says the administration is making a fateful decision by not doing enough to protect polar bears.
+But Manual said the administration is making a fateful decision by not doing enough to protect polar bears.

-"And so we have a lot of leverage in the courts under the Endangered Species Act, to push back aggressively and that's what we're going to do.
+"And so we have a lot of leverage in the courts under the Endangered Species Act, to push back aggressively, and that's what we're going to do.
 We're not certainly giving up."

 The U.S. government made it legal to drill on the coastal plain in December 2017 when the Republican-led Congress added the stipulation to the Tax Cuts and Jobs Act.